ansble/bernstein/README.md

 ##Use
 Check out the tests for detailed use...

+To install you can use: `bower install bernstein --save` or for server side use: `npm install bernstein --save`

 To create an execution stack you pass `bernstein.create` an array of functions.
 It then returns a function that can pass data to for execution.
 The returned function returns a promise that allows you to collect the finished data when all functions have been executed.

 For example: